First Week Overview for Spring 2017 Incoming Students

-Washburn Law's First Week Program, which begins on Tuesday, January 14, 2014, for Spring 2014 incoming students, helps you become accustomed to the study of law in a supportive, introductory environment.
-During this week, you begin your law school career by meeting daily in one of your regular first year classes (i.e., Criminal Law) with the professor who teaches that course.
-Students also meet in small structured study groups with a successful 2L or 3L leader and attend a number of social activities to become better acclimated to life at Washburn Law.
-In the interest of planning, you should prepare yourself for full days and evenings.
+Washburn Law's First Week Program, which begins on Tuesday, January 10, 2017, for Spring 2017 incoming students, helps you become accustomed to the study of law in a supportive, introductory environment.
+In the interest of planning, you should prepare yourself for full days.

 First Week Theme: Professionalism in the Law

-Students should begin thinking about professionalism early in their careers.
-In preparation for First Week students should read the following before arriving on January 14:
+In preparation for First Week you should read the following before arriving on January 10 (subject to updating).

 - The Pillars of Professionalism (30 KB PDF): The Pillars have been adopted by the Kansas Supreme Court, the Kansas Bar Association, and the United States District and Bankruptcy Judges of the District of Kansas as an aspirational goal for lawyers.
 Although the Pillars are addressed to Kansas lawyers and law students, they are relevant for attorneys and law students in any jurisdiction.